How long does it take to start attributing your Facebook mobile app ads with AppsFlyer?

 Facebook doesn't allow creating mobile apps install campaigns for Android apps that are in out-of-store markets, e.g. Baidu.

-However, you can advertise and track installs for out-of-store apps on Facebook following these instructions:
+However, you can advertise and record installs for out-of-store apps on Facebook following these instructions:

 - The developer has to prepare a separate APK for each out of store market you use to advertise your app on.
 More details here.